 Recently, the responders resuscitated a patient who had suffered a cardiac arrest, as well as a young boy after he stopped breathing.

 Julie Clark, manager of the supermarket, who handed over a cheque for the amount raised at Tamworth Community Fire Station in Marlborough Way, said:

 “We had an excellent response from shoppers and we’d like to thank all our customers for their support.
 There’s nothing better than being able to help people in a life and death situation, and the First Responders do a wonderful job.”

 Now in its eighth year, the Community Dividend Fund distributes thousands of pounds annually to charities and other good causes in the Tamworth Co-op trading area.
-Customers at each of the Society’s outlets are invited to cash in their ‘divis’ and nominate an organisation to receive the proceeds.
+Customers at each of the Society’s outlets are invited to cash in their ‘divis’.